Yahyakiani/Css_Notes/Psychology/Theories.md

 sometimes even days; in other phases, hyperactivity and wild, sometimes violent, movement
-  - **Undifferentiated schizophrenia** Variable mixture of major symptoms of schizophrenia; classifi cation used for patients who cannot be typed into any of the more specifi c categories
+  - **Undifferentiated schizophrenia** Variable mixture of major symptoms of schizophrenia; classification used for patients who cannot be typed into any of the more specific categories
   - **Residual schizophrenia** Minor signs of schizophrenia after a more serious episode
+  - **Treatments** Family therapy,Individual therapy,Social skills training,ECT,Medication(Anti Psychotic Drugs)

   - **Causes**
     - **Biological**
-      - **Imbalance of Neural chemicals**  **dopamine hypothesis** suggests that schizophrenia occurs when there is excess activity in the areas of the brain that use dopamine as a neurotransmitter.
+      - **Imbalance of Neural chemicals**  **dopamine hypothesis** suggests that schizophrenia occurs when there is excess activity in the areas of the brain that use dopamine as a neurotransmitter.
       - **structural abnormalities** exist in the brains of people with schizophrenia perhaps as a result of exposure to a virus during prenatal development
     - **Enviromental**
       - Freud believed that people with schizophrenia lack egos that are strong enough to cope with their unacceptable impulses.
 They regress to the oral stage—a time when the id and ego are not yet separated.
-Therefore, individuals with schizophrenia essentially lack an ego and act out impulses without concern for reality.
+Therefore, individuals with schizophrenia essentially lack an ego and act out impulses without concern for reality.
     -  **cognitive perspective** on schizophrenia suggest that the
        - problems in thinking that people with the disorder experience point to a cognitive cause.
 Some suggest that schizophrenia results from overattention to stimuli in the